mocar27/jb-task-41922/README.md

 I've used my combined knowledge from:
 - ***Security of computer systems*** - when it comes to reverse-engineering and writing/understanding code based on compiler binary
 (additional materials related to task I was working on is included in `materials/`).
-- [Operating systems] (https://github.com/mocar27/MIMUW/tree/main/IV%20semester/os) - when it comes to assembly, decompilation and all the registers/stack operations in ASM.
+- [Operating systems](https://github.com/mocar27/MIMUW/tree/main/IV%20semester/os) - when it comes to assembly, decompilation and all the registers/stack operations in ASM.
 - [Compiler constructions](https://github.com/mocar27/latte-compiler) (additionally to OS) - when it comes to understanding generated code by the compiler and all the decompiled instructions.

-## Task

-- [x] **Discover the API**: Inspect the librenderer.dylib binary to identify the public functions it provides.
-From their names, deduce their purpose and how they work together.
-- [x] **Reconstruct the Core Data Structure**: The library's functions likely operate on a central C struct to manage the window's state.
-You will need to reverse-engineer the layout of this struct in your own code to interface with the library correctly.
-- [ ] **Implement main.c**: Write a C program that uses the discovered API to correctly initialize the library, run its main loop, and properly shut it down.
-If you succeed, an animation will appear in the window.
-- [ ] **Compile and Link**: Compile your main.c and link it against librenderer.dylib to create the final executable.

 ## Reference